cerebralideas/Cerebral-Coding-Guide/html-guide.md

 			Now you can use `.blog .stickyArticle {}` in your CSS and then `.blog div:first-child {}` to style the first element in the list.

 		4. Try to use classes for CSS and ID's for Javascript.
-Using classes rather than ID's for CSS prevents many specificity problems, and encourages code reuse.
+Using classes, rather than ID's, for CSS prevents many specificity problems, and encourages code reuse.

 	2. ### ID's